JashanMaan28/swark-continued/README.md

 2. Select a folder to use in Swark's file search.
 3. Within a few seconds, a tab will open displaying your architecture diagram.

+**Selecting a Language Model:**
+- Run **Swark: Select Language Model** from the Command Palette to see all available GitHub Copilot models and select your preferred one.
+- The list of available models is fetched dynamically from your GitHub Copilot installation.

 <h1 align="center">
     <a href="https://github.com/user-attachments/assets/5b885430-d958-47a0-9daa-f64542844fba"><img src="https://github.com/swark-io/swark/raw/main/assets/demo.gif" width="85%" alt="Swark Demo"/></a>
 </h1>